patrickmineault/industry/matlab.md

 df.query('participant_id == 10').reaction_time_ms.mean()
 ```

+[Take the time to read the pandas tutorial in full](https://pandas.pydata.org/pandas-docs/stable/getting_started/10min.html).
+You might want to pick up a book as well after a little while, for instance [Python for Data Science](https://www.oreilly.com/library/view/python-for-data/9781491957653/).

  At this point you'll need to practice your new skills.
 [Join a Kaggle competition](https://www.kaggle.com/), or [follow a data science MOOC](https://www.coursera.org/specializations/jhu-data-science).

 ### Specialized tools for neuroscience